below knee prostheses (transtibial prostheses)

 Fitting of a clear diagnostic prosthetic socket

 A clear, plastic diagnostic or ‘’test’’ socket is fitted to determine correct fit of the prosthetic socket and identify any areas that need adjustment.
 The diagnostic socket can be fitted to the remaining prosthesis components so that the socket fit can also be assessed during walking.
 The optimal alignment of the prosthesis can then also be determined.

 Here the diagnostic socket can be seen front, side and back.
 The suction seal can clearly be seen inside the socket, with the air expulsion valve incorporated in the socket

 The Through Knee amputation is the third most common level of amputation of the lower extremities (after below knee and above knee amputations).
-It is performed when a below knee amputation is not viable, generally where the tissues is damaged or diseased too close to the knee joint that would result in a very short below knee amputation, posing prosthetic fitting problems.
+It is performed when a below knee amputation is not viable, generally where the tissues are damaged or diseased too close to the knee joint which would result in a very short below knee amputation, posing prosthetic fitting problems.

 Through Knee Prosthesis without cosmetic cover.

 Through Knee Prosthesis with high definition cosmetic cover.